 I hope you have a few new tools in your creative toolbox.
 The assignment this week is simple, change your perspective.
 Apply one, or all the tricks we have learned in today’s lesson and tag your photos on Instagram with #iDBFreshPerspective so we can all follow along.
 I’ll be choosing a few of my favorites to share with you in our next lesson.
 Speaking of our next lesson, we will be taking a look at one of our first apps, Snapseed.

 There are few quick housekeeping items to take care of.
 I will be posting new perspectives this week for you to try out over on my Facebook page so give it a ‘Like’ to follow along.
-Also, it seems several folks are interested in iPad Wallpapers, I share a free iPad Wallpaper in my monthly ‘Good Newsletter’ so feel free to sign up here if you’d like.
+Also, it seems several folks are interested in iPad Wallpapers, I share a free iPad Wallpaper in my monthly ‘Good Newsletter’.